twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap05%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 75 "One is the road that leads to wealth, another the road that leads to Nirvana;" if the Bhikshu, the disciple of Buddha, has learnt this, he will not yearn for honour, he will strive after separation from the world.

+   * - Cited from DLMBS [8]_
+     - | **DhP 75**
+       | Something else are worldly gains, something else is the path leading to the Nirvana.
+       | Thus let a monk, the Buddha's student, having fully understood this,
+       | not rejoice at worship, but let him devote himself to solitude.
+[DLMBSFn-V075]_

 --------------

 **the feature in the Pali scriptures which is most prominent and most tiresome to the unsympathetic reader is the repetition of words, sentences and whole paragraphs.
 This is partly the result of grammar or at least of style.** …，…，…，